 Please see the website of the Timor-Leste Immigration Department for the most current information on visas and extensions.
-Visitors traveling via air must transit Singapore, Darwin in Australia, or Bali in Indonesia en route to Timor-Leste.
+Visitors traveling via air must transit Singapore, Darwin, Australia, or Bali, Indonesia, en route to Timor-Leste.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Timor-Leste.

 Timor-Leste has experienced several episodes of violence since becoming independent in 2002.
-However, there have been no major country-wide civil disturbances since 2008, and international peacekeepers departed the country at the end of 2012.
+There have been no major country-wide civil disturbances since 2008, however, and international peacekeepers departed the country at the end of 2012.

-You should exercise caution, use common sense, avoid large gatherings, remain alert with regard to your personal security, and avoid travel after dark to public places, including, but not limited to, clubs, restaurants, bars, schools, places of worship, outdoor recreational events, hotels, resorts and beaches, and other locations frequented by foreigners.
+You should exercise caution, use common sense, avoid large gatherings, remain alert with regard to your personal security, and avoid travel after dark.
+Excercise caution in public places, including, but not limited to, clubs, restaurants, bars, schools, places of worship, outdoor recreational events, hotels, resorts and beaches, and other locations frequented by foreigners.

 You should review U.S. Embassy security messages and maintain a high level of security awareness while moving around the country.

-Pick pocketing, purse snatching, residential and automobile break-ins, and theft occur, especially in Dili.
-These crimes often occur in recreational areas and facilities frequented by foreigners.
+Pick-pocketing, purse snatching, residential and automobile break-ins, and theft occur, especially in Dili.
+These crimes often happen in recreational areas and facilities frequented by foreigners.
 Victims of crime who resist may face physical violence by perpetrators.

-Stone-throwing attacks on vehicles occur during periods of gang conflicts and civil unrest.
+Stone-throwing attacks on vehicles occur during gang conflicts and periods of civil unrest.
 Avoid travel at night or alone in unfamiliar areas.
 Women should avoid traveling or taking taxis alone, especially at night.
-Women walking or exercising alone in Dili have reported harrassment and groping incidents.
+Women walking or exercising alone in Dili have reported harassment, indecent exposure, and groping incidents.

 Victims of Crime: